 Smoking greatly increases your risk of lung cancer, heart attacks, strokes, and many other diseases.
 It is not surprising, therefore, that two thirds of smokers want to quit.
-However, studies have shown that as little as 6% of smokers who try to quit actually succeed.
+However, studies have shown that as little as 6% of smokers who try to quit actually succeed, and it can take 30 or attempts to quit before a smoker is actually successful.
 Following some of the methods outlined below can significantly improve your chances of resisting temptation and quitting permanently.

 Understand why it is so difficult to stop smoking